badboy/node-i3/README.md

 # Installation

-node-i3 is not yet packaged properly, but will be available via [npm][] sometime.
+node-i3 is finally packaged and available via [npm][]

-For now just clone this repo:
+    npm install node-i3

+But you can clone the repo and start using the code this way:

     git clone https://github.com/badboy/node-i3.git